The Role of Business in Child Care Solutions

 In my travels to communities around the state, I have been impressed by how enthusiastic businesses are to partner on this issue.
 Businesses increasingly understand that child care is part of the equation for economic growth for themselves and the communities they call home.
 They are critical partners in developing innovative and sustainable child care solutions.

-• Melissa Rooker
+• Headshot of Melissa Rooker

 Executive Director, Kansas Children’s Cabinet